brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 Authoritative DNS over TLS is intended to provide the following for communications from recursive resolvers to authoritative servers:

-*   Enable discovery of support for ADoT by use of SVCB, specifically using the RRTYPE "DNS" (service binding for DNS)
+*   Enable discovery of support for ADoT by use of SVCB, specifically using the RRTYPE "DNST" (service binding for DNS Transport)
 *   Validate the name server names serving specific domain names/zones, by use of DS records which encode the NS delegation names
 *   Validate the TLS certificates used for the TLS connection to the server names at the corresponding IP addresses, either directly (End Entity) or indirectly (Sigining Certifiate) obtained by TLSA lookup
 *   Authenticate the server name by requiring a match between the server name and the TLS certificate sent by the server on the TLS connection